Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 |----------------------------------|-----------------------------|
 | Tax class                        | Tree node                   |

+[comment]: <> (Stimmt das?
+Warum heißt die extension Tree/string wenn nur eine tree node gemappt werden kann?)

 ### Configuration

-The configuration depends on the selected source attribute.
-A single drop-down list is displayed for each tax class defined in Actindo.
+The configuration depends on the selected tree node attribute.
+A single drop-down list is displayed for each tax class defined in the source system.

 - *Standardsatz*
   Select the tax rate to be mapped to the standard rate in the destination attribute.
 All available tax rates from the destination attribute are displayed in the drop-down list.